verrazzano/verrazzano/application-operator/internal/app/README.md

 - The endpoint `https://<pod-url>:8080/metrics` should successfully communicate metrics to Prometheus.

 ## Acceptance Tests
-The acceptance tests for this feature are not runnable from Jenkins as this time and must be run locally.
+The acceptance tests for this feature are not runnable from Jenkins at this time and must be run locally.
 To run the accceptance tests:

 1. Run steps 1--3 from the Demo Instructions above
 2. cd ../../../tests/e2e
-3. ginkgo -v --no-color scrapegenerator/...
+3. ginkgo -v --no-color metricsbinding/...